Early Years provision at Gorse Hill School

 At Gorse Hill Nursery we also cater for children with 30 hours funded childcare.
 To find out more information about this, you can visit childcarechoices.gov.uk

 Welcome to the early years at Gorse Hill School

-The early years at Gorse Hill School is made up of 3 nursery rooms; Roo’s Corner, Rabbits Garden and Owl’s Tree Top House and 2 reception classes; Camelot and Sherwood.
+The early years at Gorse Hill School is made up of 2 rooms; Owl's Tree Top House and Rabbit's Corner and 2 reception classes; Camelot and Sherwood.